msdauris/aws-bootcamp/session3.md

 The load balancer will:
 - Listen for traffic on port 80 (or 443 for HTTPS)
 - Route traffic to respective target groups:

+- In aem we'd for example route to:
   - **Author instances:** Port 4502
   - **Publisher instances:** Port 4503
 - Ensure standard web traffic (port 80/443) is correctly routed to AEM instances on their respective ports

 #### Security Considerations
 - Configure security groups to allow traffic on required ports
 - Restrict access to only trusted sources
 - Use HTTPS with SSL certificates for production environments